Skip to content

 Surgery Recovery

-The weeks and months after surgery can be a difficult time, with decreased mobility and joint fatigue.
-Whether its a knee replacement surgery or another serious procedure, Our Raised Toilet Seat is a great option.
-It’s lightweight, plastic body and tool-free attachment makes it good for short term use.
+The weeks and months following surgery can be a difficult time, with decreased mobility and joint fatigue.
+Whether it's a knee replacement surgery or another serious procedure, our raised toilet seat is a great option.
+Its lightweight plastic body and tool-free attachment make it good for short-term use.
 Add padded grip handles and an ergonomically designed seat, and you have comfort ideal for easing difficult recoveries.

 VIEW THIS Raised Toilet Seat